LENS-Lab-AI/Unitree-D1/README.md

 **Note:**
 - Ensure all SDKs and dependencies are properly installed and configured before running the scripts.
 - Refer to the individual script files for additional arguments or configuration options.
+- For latest version of this repo check [here](https://github.com/sreevishakhv/D1_arm_datacollection)